samjaurz/algorithm-data-structure/data_structures/1.linked_list/README.md

 # Linked List

-It is a data structure characterized by having nodes.
+A linked list is a linear data structure consisting of a sequence of nodes. each of which contains two parts:
+    1. Data: the element
-each of which contains data and a pointer that references the next node.
+    2. Pointer: references to next node.
+The first Node is called the head, the last node tail point to null.

 ## Types of linked list